microsoftgraph/microsoft-graph-docs/concepts/application-proxy-configure-api.md

 To configure Application Proxy for an app using the API, you must first create a custom application, then update the application's [onPremisesPublishing](/graph/api/resources/onpremisespublishing?view=graph-rest-beta) property for the app to configure the App Proxy settings.
 Use [instantiate applicationTemplate](graph/api/applicationtemplate-instantiate?view=graph-rest-1.0) to create an instance of a custom application and service principal in your tenant for management.
 The template ID for a custom application is: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.

+> [!NOTE]
+> The follow call uses the V1.0 Microsoft Graph endpoint, all other API calls use the beta endpoint.

 #### Request